amemetov/sdc-term1-prj1-lane-lines/README.md

 <img src="test_images/challenge-img-105-noisy.png" width="480" alt="Image with noisy segment lines" />

-To fix this problem I have tried cv2.fastNlMeansDenoising to denoise the image, it gave a good result, but had poor performance.
+To fix this problem I have tried cv2.fastNlMeansDenoising to denoise the image, it gave a good result, but had poor performance, so I decided to use other solution.

-Then I have added averaging a lane line fit model using last (by default 10) models if the MSE for the fit model is greater than some pointed threshold value:
+Then I have added averaging a lane line fit model using last (by default 10) models if the MSE for the fit model is greater than some pointed threshold value.
+The result is below:

 <img src="test_images/challenge-img-105-averaged-model.png" width="480" alt="Averaged model" />